Flextock is a YC-backed e-commerce fulfillment provider for Africa and the Middle East – TechCrunch

 Flextock makes money on a per-order basis.
 That means the merchants on the platform pay a flat fee that changes with respect to the volume of products moved.

-Mossaad says that since the company beta launched in January with more than 20 businesses, it has been growing 50% week on week.
-It has also completed over 300,000 orders across 28 cities in the country.
+Mossaad says that since the company beta launched in January with more than 20 businesses, it has been growing 50% week-on-week across 28 cities in the country.

 According to the CEO, Flextock is the first end-to-end fulfillment service in Egypt.
 And in a market that will likely see more competition in the next couple of years, Mossaad thinks Flextock has the opportunity to become the market leader.

-Behind this rationale is that the six-month-old startup is backed by Y Combinator and has also raised $850,000 which is just the first part of its million-dollar pre-seed round that will close sometime this year.
+Behind this rationale is that the six-month-old startup is backed by Y Combinator and has also raised $850,000 which is just the first part of its multi-million-dollar pre-seed round that will close sometime this year.

 “We were able to very quickly get the acceptance of YC given the size of the opportunity we are focused on.
 We believe that commerce is expected to change in the Middle East and Africa, and Flextock is going to be at the forefront of powering this next generation of commerce,” he said.